laminas/laminas-feed/doc/book/zend.feed.writer.md

 ## Getting Started

-Using `Zend\Feed\Writer\Writer` is as simple as setting data and triggering the renderer.
+Using `Laminas\Feed\Writer\Writer` is as simple as setting data and triggering the renderer.
 Here is an example to generate a minimal Atom 1.0 feed.
 As this demonstrates, each feed or entry uses a separate data container.